sigsum/sigsum/www.sigsum.org/content/getting-started.md

 verify cryptographically that the logs only append new entries.
 This helps you know you see the same logs as everyone else.

-The final two lines define a quorum rule saying that the two witness must have verified that the log is append-only in order for us to trust it.
+The final two lines define a quorum rule saying that any of the two witness must have verified that the log is append-only in order for us to trust it.
 This results in a threat model where we can detect issues like a misbehaving log or a compromise of our signing-key as long as a quorum of witnesses are benign.